KavenC/Linot/README.md

   - If you are going to load TwitchNotifier, you need to provide a oauth key to a twitch account.
 4. To run the bot: `python run.py`
 * You may need to enter the pompt code to the LINE app in your cellphone to complete the authentication process.

+## Run Tests
+1. We use nose to write test cases, make sure you have nose installed. ex: `pip install nose`
+2. Run test cases by: `nosetests -c nose.cfg`